etigui/telegram_commands/README.md

 # Telegram commands
-Setup Telegram bot which respond to commands from user.
+Setup Telegram bot which respond to commands from user (PHP).
 For more information [Telegram doc](https://core.telegram.org/bots/).

 ## Install bot